Parents and supporters' guide to Clearing

 Once they have their results

-If your child or dependant is upset by their grades, try to calm them by explaining that going through Clearing is nothing to be scared or embarrassed by.
+If your child is upset by their grades, try to calm them by explaining that going through Clearing is nothing to be scared or embarrassed by.
 It is a very common way to enter university, with some of the most prestigious institutions taking students through Clearing.

-Although they must make the call, your child or dependant may want you to sit beside them while they speak to universities.
+Although they must make the call, your child may want you to sit beside them while they speak to universities.
 Before they ring, suggest they write down any questions they have.
 And make sure they have their UCAS ID number with them, as universities will ask for this.

 Lots to consider